SirTedDanson/readme-generator/README.md

   ## Installation

-  - Download files from repository
+  - Fork and clone files from repository
-  - Open directory in VSCode
+  - Open VSCode in root directory
-  - `npm init`
+  - run `npm init` in terminal
-  - `npm install inquirer`
+  - run `npm install inquirer` in terminal

   <p align="right">(<a href="#top">back to top</a>)</p>

   ## Usage

-  - Open directory in VSCode
+  - Open VSCode in root directory
-  - `node index` to initialize the application
+  - Type `node index.js` in the terminal to initialize the application
-  - Provide detailed answers to the prompts for README generation
+  - Proivde detailed answers to the prompts for readme generation
+  - README.md is then generated in the dist/ folder

   <p align="right">(<a href="#top">back to top</a>)</p>